-About the PAR master's degree
+The PAR master's degree

-The Master’s Degree in Public Affairs Reporting provides students with an opportunity for students who wishes to specialize in news coverage of governmental affairs.
+The Master’s Degree in Public Affairs Reporting provides students with an opportunity to specialize in news coverage of governmental affairs.
 A primary goal is for graduates to become professional journalists who can report and interpret governmental activity and public policy for news consumers.
 The program aims to develop news reporters able to understand public affairs and communicate those concepts with the clarity, accuracy and speed demanded of professional journalists of the highest rank.

 PAR is a 10-month master’s degree program that trains students to become journalists who produce intelligent news coverage that helps audiences understand government, politics and other public affairs.